GenieClient/Genie4/CROSS_PLATFORM_TODOS.md

 ---

-## Phase 2: Create Avalonia UI Project
+## Phase 2: Create Avalonia UI Project (Additional Cross-Platform UI)

+> **Note:** This is an *additional* UI option, not a replacement for the classic Windows Forms UI.
+> The classic build remains fully functional and will continue to be maintained.

 ### 2.1 Project Setup ✅ COMPLETE
 - [x] Create `src/Genie.UI/Genie.UI.csproj` (Avalonia 11.2.2)